 The morning market in Krabi Town is a fantastic place to have breakfast.
 Whether it’s a simple roti and coffee or something more substantial, there are plenty of tempting food-stalls and eateries in and around the market.
 In addition to the bustling morning market, there are two night markets in Krabi Town which are open every evening.
 One is located close to the river by Chao Fah Pier, but the other market on Maharat Road Soi 10 (not far from the distinctive caveman traffic lights) is the place to go to stock up on fresh fruit and sample some local snacks.
 Diagonally opposite the black crab sculpture on Uttarakit Road in Krabi Town, there are a cluster of seafood restaurants with river views which are popular with locals.
 And all around town you will find plenty of options ranging from classic Thai street food to pizza.

-In Ao Nang, the row of seafood restaurants at the western end of beach road (towards Nopparat Thara) are worth seeking out.
-They all offer sea views, but my personal favourite is the well-established Krua Ao Nang which is right at the end of the row.
-For inexpensive street food, there are a cluster of stalls further up the beach road before the road curves away towards Nopparat Thara.
+For inexpensive street food in Ao Nang, there are a cluster of stalls further up the beach road before the road curves away towards Nopparat Thara.
 There aren’t many vendors here, but you will find a decent selection of food including rotis, grilled squid, fried chicken and som tam.
 At the other end of beach road you’ll find McDonald’s and a few other Western standbys, but keep heading north towards the mosque and on the right-hand side there are some authentic local restaurants with no-nonsense bamboo fronts.